 Themed, fully built worlds that kids can step into and explore are in a category of their own.
 They're not passive — kids move, play, make decisions, and interact with the environment.
 The engagement is physical and imaginative at once, which means it holds longer than a screen and lands harder than a regular outing.

 CAMP is the leading family immersive experience brand in the US, with 11 locations nationwide.
 Each location features a fully built themed world — currently Bluey's House, Bluey's Backyard, Gabby's Dollhouse, PAW Patrol, and Peppa Pig — along with hands-on activities like slime-making, ceramics, splatter art, and more.
 Designed for kids ages 2–10.
-Tickets required for the immersive experience; the toy store is free to browse.
+Tickets required for the immersive experience; the store is free to browse.

 Tickets start at $14 per person (Atlanta) and go up to $42 per person (Miami weekends), depending on location and day.
 Activities are add-ons starting at $16 when bundled.